pdwaggoner/pdwaggoner.github.io/Research.md

 * [Are Samples Drawn from Mechanical Turk Valid for Research on Political Ideology?](https://journals.sagepub.com/doi/full/10.1177/2053168015622072){:target="_blank"} (with Scott Clifford and Ryan M. Jewell).
 2015. *Research & Politics*, 2(4)

 ### Manuscripts Under Review

-* The Role of Personality in Trust in Public Policy Automation (with Ryan Kennedy)

 * A Batch Process for High Dimensional Imputation